StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/date_diff.md

 - `expr1` and `expr2`: the two datetime values you want to compare, required.
 Supported data types are DATETIME and DATE.

 - `unit`: the unit used to express the time difference, required.
-The following `unit` values are supported: year, quarter, month, day, hour, minute, second, millisecond.
+The following `unit` values are supported: year, quarter, month, week, day, hour, minute, second, millisecond.

 ## Return value